Lighthouse: The Dark Being: Reception

 Lighthouse received mediocre reviews, averaging a 71.29% on GameRankings based on 7 reviews.
 A review in Next Generation, a magazine with a very vocal stance against Myst and its imitators, commented, "Granted, just like most games of this type, the graphics are beautiful.
 And as much as it hurts to admit it, the story is rather intriguing, involving alternate dimensions, weird creatures, and some machines that would make Leonardo da Vinci proud.
 However, any sort of positive aspect of the game gets stripped away when lever, tile, and object-manipulation puzzles rear their ugly head during the course of the adventure."
 Rebecca Anderson of GameSpot likewise said that the graphics are beautifully detailed, but the puzzles are often vague, obscure, and even illogical, citing how the player is punished for attempting to rescue the baby in their charge when he is kidnapped.

-Entertainment Weekly gave the game a C−.
+Entertainment Weekly derided the control scheme, voice acting, and plot, which they characterized as "a talentless rip-off of a Stephen King novel", and concluded the game to be almost a total loss.